 - Give your child the opportunity to learn a lifetime of good oral hygiene

-When should I schedule my child’s first visit with Dr. Lee?
+When should I schedule my child’s first visit with the dentist?

-You can schedule your baby’s first appointment in our Federal Way office as soon as the first tooth emerges.
+You can schedule your baby’s first appointment in our dentist in Federal Way as soon as the first tooth emerges.
 We suggest you schedule this first dental appointment by the time your child is a year old.

 While most children start to have teeth emerge before they are 12 months old, it’s not uncommon for baby teeth to take longer.
 You are welcome to schedule time with Dr. Lee to be certain there is no underlying medical issue, but there’s no harm in waiting a few months before taking this step.
 Chances are, that first tooth will show up soon!
 Our office manager’s daughter, Jordan, did not have her first baby tooth emerge until 13 months old, and has never had a problem with any of them!